Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - reduce municipal red tape to promote job-creating private sector investment

-Municipalities will be required to commit to taking concrete actions to reduce red tape and encourage private sector investment.
+Municipalities were required to commit to taking concrete actions to reduce red tape and encourage private sector investment.

 - $500 million

-- Funding will be distributed on a per capita basis with a $50,000 minimum funding amount for municipalities with smaller populations; summer villages will be allocated a base of $5,000 plus the per capita amount.
-This is the same formula as used by the federal Gas Tax Fund (GTF).
+- Funding was distributed on a per capita basis with a $50,000 minimum funding amount for municipalities with smaller populations; summer villages were allocated a base of $5,000 plus the per capita amount.
+This was the same formula as used by the Canada Community-Building Fund (CCBF - formerly the federal Gas Tax Fund).

-Project eligibility will be similar to the Municipal Sustainability Initiative (MSI), with modifications to ensure projects meet stimulus program objectives.
+Project eligibility was similar to the Municipal Sustainability Initiative (MSI), with modifications to ensure projects meet stimulus program objectives.

 - water and wastewater systems